Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Introduction

 Let $k$ be a field of positive characteristic $p$, and let $V$ be a $k$-vector space of dimension $n$.
 The symmetric group on $d$ letters $\cS_d$ acts on the right on the tensor space $V^{\otimes d}$, by place permutations, and the centraliser of this action is the Schur algebra $S_k(n, d)$.
 Schur algebras are quasi-hereditary (see for instance \cite{zbMATH04031957} or \cite{zbMATH04116809}), and so they enjoy nice homological properties like possessing finite global dimension (see also \cite{zbMATH04114884}).

-If $n\geq d$, then $k\cS_d$ acts faithfully on $V^{\otimes d}$, and the global dimension of $S_k(n, d)$ is known by \cite{zbMATH00966941}.
-However, the situation becomes way more complicated for $n<d$.
-The global dimension of $S(n, d)$ is only known in smaller cases such as $n=2, 3$ due to \cite{P}.
-In general, the action of $\cS_d$ on the tensor space is no longer faithful, and as a result, the Schur-Weyl dual of $S_k(n, d)$ is not self-injective.
-The centraliser of $V^{\otimes d}$ as $S_k(n, d)$ is the quotient algebra $\Lambda_k(n, d):=k\cS_d/I_n$, where $I_n$ is the annihilator of the $k\cS_d$-module $V^{\otimes d}$.
+If $n\geq d$, then $k\cS_d$ acts faithfully on $V^{\otimes d}$, and the structure of the Schur algebra $S(n, d)$ is relatively well understood (see for instance \cite{zbMATH00966941, FK, zbMATH06551164, HN, Gr, Do}).
+In contrast, the case $n<d$ is significantly more intricate.
+In general, the action of $\cS_d$ on the tensor space is no longer faithful, and as a result, the Schur-Weyl dual of $S_k(n, d)$ is not self-injective, leading to more subtle homological behavior that remains largely unexplored outside of special cases of the pair $(n, d)$ (see for instance \cite{P, EH, zbMATH02005565, zbMATH06334301, CE24}).
+The centraliser of $V^{\otimes d}$ as an $S_k(n, d)$-module is the quotient algebra $\Lambda_k(n, d):=k\cS_d/I_n$, where $I_n$ is the annihilator of the $k\cS_d$-module $V^{\otimes d}$.
 The algebra $\Lambda_k(n, d)$ carries a cellular structure but little is known about its homological structure.
 In particular, it is not even known for which parameters $n, d$ the algebra $\Lambda_k(n, d)$ is Iwanaga-Gorenstein (that is, when the minimal injective resolution of the regular module has finite length).

 The algebra $\Lambda_k(n, d)$ has a quasi-hereditary cover constructed from the Ringel dual $R_k(n, d)$ of $S_k(n, d)$, as shown in \cite{Cr2}.
 Here $R_k(n, d)$ is the endomorphism algebra $\End_{S_k(n,d)}(T)^{op}$, where $T$ is the (basic) characteristic tilting module for $S_k(n, d)$.
 The quasi-hereditary cover comes equipped with a Schur functor which, when $p>2$, induces isomorphisms for every $0\leq j\leq i$ and all modules $M, N$ with a standard filtration for some $i$.
 The optimal such value $i\in \mathbb{N}\cup \{\infty\}$ is called the Hemmer-Nakano dimension of $\mathcal{F}(\St_{R_k(n, d)})$, where $\mathcal{F}(\St_{R_k(n, d)})$ stands for the subcategory of all modules having a standard filtration in the module category of $R_k(n, d)$.
 Finding this value in general would unravel the precise homological depth of Schur-Weyl duality.